🇬🇧 UK · 2026/27 · Free

 No pension (after-tax)£200.00+£56.00 more

-Salary sacrifice is one of the most tax-efficient arrangements available to UK employees — yet a significant proportion of workers either don't use it or don't fully understand how much it's saving them.
-This guide explains exactly how it works, using real 2026/27 tax year numbers.
+Salary sacrifice is one of the most tax-efficient arrangements available to UK employees — yet many workers either don't use it or don't fully understand how much it's saving them.
+This guide uses real 2026/27 numbers.

 What is salary sacrifice?

 Salary sacrifice (sometimes called "salary exchange") is a formal agreement between you and your employer.
-You agree to reduce your contractual gross salary by a set amount, and your employer agrees to pay that amount directly into your chosen scheme — most commonly your workplace pension.
+You agree to reduce your contractual gross salary by a set amount, and your employer pays that amount directly into your chosen scheme — most commonly your workplace pension.

-The key distinction from other methods: your official gross pay is reduced before tax and National Insurance are calculated.
-This means you save both income tax and employee NI on the sacrificed amount, not just income tax.
+Your official gross pay is reduced before tax and National Insurance are calculated.
+This means you save both income tax and employee NI on the sacrificed amount — not just income tax.

 How does salary sacrifice save tax and NI?